jeremyf/hydramata-works/documents/high-level-stories.md

 ## Parking Lot

 * Transform Database object to in memory Work object
+* Transform Fedora object to in memory Work object
 * Transform Solr object to in memory Work object
 * Transform in memory Work object to SOLR Document
 * Transform in memory Work object to Edit HTML Document